tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 - test it with: http://localhost:3000/bye

 5) You should have 2 `GET` endpoints at this point - which are easy to test in the browser.
-Let's add a POST endpoint:
+Let's add a POST endpoint with `app.post()`:

 ```js
 app.post('/addComment', function(req, res){